 Anisotropy of Nitriles.
 The cyano group presumably has the same anisotropy as the alkynyl group, as shown by the examples below.

 Anisotropy of Halogens.
 Protons positioned near lone-pair bearing atoms such as the halogens generally show downfield shifts, as in the phenanthrene examples below.
 Interpretation of these Δδ values is complicated by the close approach of the X and H atoms, which can cause geometry and orbital distortions and affect the chemical shifts.

 Single Bond Anisotropy.
-Because of the many single bonds in typical organic molecules, each with local anisotropic effects, it has been hard to define single bond chemical shift effects.
+Because of the many single bonds in typical organic molecules, each with local anisotropic effects, it has been hard to define single bond chemical shift effects, and even harder to make practical use of them.
 Nevertheless, useful stereochemical effects have been identified in several situations, loosely based on a magnetic anisotropy of C-C single bonds in which flanking hydrogens are shifted upfield, end-on hydrogens downfield.

 Axial and Equatorial Cyclohexane Shifts.
 In cyclohexane itself, as well as in most substituted and heterocyclic 6-membered rings the axial protons are upfield of the equatorial ones.
 Unfortunately, there are a few exceptions, and so this chemical shift effect must be used with caution.
 Below some δe-δa values: